PicanhaLabs/blog/_posts/backbone-and-rest-api-part2-server.md

 As I promised on the [first post][FirstPost], this is a post to explain the server side of that [Backbone] sample with [Rest API][Rest].

-Actually, as I told there, it's pretty simple: just starting a server, listen on a specific port, wait for some HTTP methods and persist on a very small database.
+Actually, as I told there, it's pretty simple: just starting a server, listening on a specific port, waiting for some HTTP methods and persist on a very small database.
 Let's see this step by step and then the whole file.

 ### First the first stuff